 Explanatory Style

-Years of study led Seligman to conclude that we each have a characteristic approach to making sense of our problems, stressors, challenges, or setbacks; How you explain the good and bad things that happen to you.
+Years of research led Seligman to conclude that each of us has a characteristic approach to making sense of our problems, stressors, challenges, or setbacks—How you explain the good and bad things that happen to you.
 Seligman calls this your explanatory style, and it makes all the difference between an optimist with resiliency in the face of challenges, and a pessimist who crumbles under the pressures of life.
-In his book, Learned Optimism, Seligman suggests there are three elements to your explanatory style:

 Bad Events